(A) The state personnel board of review shall exercise the following powers and perform the following duties:

 (5) Maintain a journal that shall be open to public inspection, in which it shall keep a record of all of its proceedings and of the vote of each of its members upon every action taken by it;

-(6) Adopt rules in accordance with Chapter 119. of the Revised Code relating to the procedure of the board in administering the laws it has the authority or duty to administer and for the purpose of invoking the jurisdiction of the board in hearing appeals of appointing authorities and employees in matters set forth in divisions (A)(1) and (2) of this section;
+(6) Adopt rules in accordance with Chapter 119. of the Revised Code relating to the procedure of the state personnel board of review in administering the laws it has the authority or duty to administer and for the purpose of invoking the jurisdiction of the state personnel board of review in hearing appeals of appointing authorities and employees in matters set forth in divisions (A)(1) and (2) of this section;

 (7) Subpoena and require the attendance and testimony of witnesses and the production of books, papers, public records, and other documentary evidence pertinent to any matter it has authority to investigate, inquire into, or hear in the same manner and to the same extent as provided by division (G) of section 124.09 of the Revised Code.
 All witness fees shall be paid in the manner set forth in that division.

-(B) The board shall be funded by general revenue fund appropriations.
-All moneys received by the board for copies of documents, rule books, and transcriptions shall be paid into the state treasury to the credit of the transcript and other documents fund, which is hereby created to defray the cost of producing an administrative record.
+(C) The state personnel board of review shall be funded by general revenue fund appropriations.
+All moneys received by the state personnel board of review for copies of documents, rule books, and transcriptions shall be paid into the state treasury to the credit of the training, publications, and grants fund created in section 4117.24 of the Revised Code.